lazywinadmin/lazywinadmin.github.io/_posts/2014/2014-09-21-PowerShell_-_NetBackupPS_Module_for_Symantec_NetBackup.md

 # Module NetBackupPS

 The module contains a few Cmdlets which are focus on reporting information from the system.
-I still have some materials to work on but unfortunately,&nbsp;I don't have access to NetBackup anymore so I can't really test further from this point on.
+I still have some materials to work on but unfortunately,I don't have access to NetBackup anymore so I can't really test further from this point on.

 Anyway, I thought sharing the code could be useful to other people.

 It is available on the <a href="http://gallery.technet.microsoft.com/NetBackupPS-Module-for-7be565e5" target="_blank">Technet Gallery</a>.
-I also push my last updates to a&nbsp;<a href="https://github.com/lazywinadmin/NetBackupPS/releases/latest" target="_blank">Github Repository</a>,&nbsp;<b>contributors are welcome</b>&nbsp;! so feel free to fork the repo :)
+I also push my last updates to a<a href="https://github.com/lazywinadmin/NetBackupPS/releases/latest" target="_blank">Github Repository</a>,<b>contributors are welcome</b>! so feel free to fork the repo :)

 <div style="text-align: left;"></div>